KatrojuSaiChaitanya/Sentiment-Analysis--X-twitter-/README.md

-# Determine Feelings on Twitter
+# Sentiment Analysis on Twitter
 The aim of the project is to determine how people are feeling when they share something on Twitter.
 The program classifies only Turkish tweets.

 ## Requirements